 - The proposal line item must have an “End date” in the future or one that ended within the last 30 days.

-- The proposal line item can’t be a Makegoods itself and can’t already have a Makegoods associated with it.
-There can only be one Makegoods per proposal line item.
+- The proposal line item can’t be a Makegood itself and can’t already have a Makegood associated with it.
+There can only be one Makegood per proposal line item.

 - Sign in to Google Ad Manager.